With miles of sugar-sand beaches offering spectacular waterfront sunsets, St. Petersburg/Clearwater is a favorite destination for beachfront weddings.

 Idyllic Beach Weddings on Pass-a-Grille Beach

 Postcard perfect: Sea grass and open water frame a quiet stretch of beach known for its sunset views.
-At Pass-a-Grille Beach, you’re just steps away from a quaint village with seafood restaurants and highly rated accommodations, all within sight of the landmark "pink palace," Loews Don CeSar Hotel.
+At Pass-a-Grille Beach, you’re just steps away from a quaint village with seafood restaurants and highly rated accommodations, all within sight of the landmark "pink palace," The Don CeSar Hotel.

 Keep in mind: Metered parking is available along the beach.